pjtunstall/a-ray-tracer-darkly/README.md

 );
 ```

+### Materials

+There are three materials, represented by the `Material` trait (Rust for "interface").

+- Lambertian: `Lambertian::new` takes a color (`Color`) and returns an `Arc<dyn Material>`.
+- Metal: `Metal::new` takes a color and a fuzziness (`f64`) and returns an `Arc<dyn Material>`.
+- Dielectric: `Dielectric::new` takes a refractive index (`f64`) and returns an `Arc<dyn Material>`.

+Colors are defined by `Color::new`, which takes three `f64` values in the range [0.0, 1.0] for red, green, and blue.
+These can be accessed via the `r`, `g`, and `b` fields.

+Fuzziness is an `f64` in the range [0.0, 1.0].
+Set it to 0.0 for a perfect mirror, 1.0 for no reflection.

+Refractive index is relative.
+Thus set it to 1.5 for a glass object in air, and 1/1.5 for an air bubble embedded in glass.
+Water in air is 1.33.
+Other values are easily looked up.

 ### vec3

 The `vec3` module exposes various linear algebra operations for manipulating the `Point3` and `Direction` types, including addition, scalar multiplication, dot and cross products.
 You might find it worth a look.
 There's also a `near_zero` method to check if a vector is so close to zero that it can't reliably be assumed to be nonzero due to floating-point imprecision.
 Components of both types can be accessed either via their `x`, `y`, and `z` fields or by indexing and iteration, as in, for example these two equivalent versions of the `Cube` method to change basis from cube coordinates to world coordinates.

 The simple way: